 Furbearer Education Trunk

 This education trunk is designed to provide hands-on material and activities to teach about the 14 species of furbearers found in Maryland.
+Furbearers in Maryland include the beaver, bobcat, coyote, fisher, gray fox, long-tailed weasel, red fox, mink, muskrat, nutria, opossum, raccoon, river otter, and striped skunk.
 The curriculum guide focuses on the history of the fur trade, biology and ecology of Maryland’s furbearers and management of furbearers.
 The trunk provides ready-made lessons for educating students in grades K-12.
-The contents of the trunk includes: curriculum guide, furs, skulls, tracks, scats, books, a raccoon hand puppet, Outdoors Maryland DVDs, supplies to run activities and a PowerPoint related to Maryland’s furbearers.
+The contents of the trunk includes: curriculum guide, 11 furs, replica skulls, tracks, scats, books, a raccoon hand puppet, Outdoors Maryland DVDs, supplies to run activities and a PowerPoint related to Maryland’s furbearers.

 NEW!!
 Growing Up WILD Education Kits